 - Appropriate supplements and Western botanical medicines to address hormone imbalances, ovulatory disorders, and other factors contributing to difficulties conceiving

-It would be a good idea to complete a detoxification programme before trying to conceive.
+It is also a good idea to complete a detoxification programme before trying to conceive.
 The detoxification programme involves:

 - Reducing heavy metal toxicity if tests reveal high levels